pebbsmom/weather-application/README.md

 ## Contributing
 Many tutors from the course assisted including Alexis SJ, Luis S, Alistair, Andrea, Quentin, and Charlie.
 This was a complex application and many people helped troubleshoot it.
 If you would like to contribute to this project, please see contact information in the Questions section below.
 ## Tests
-In orde4r to test the application, please type or select a city name.
+In order to test the application, please type or select a city name.
 Make sure that the application sends you 5 days worth of forecasts.
 ## Questions
 To reach me with additional questions please contact me at: perezteri@hotmail.com